-- A.71 Latest data from the FE Outcome-Based success measures looks at LEP areas prior to 2021, hence only Humber LEP data is available. - A.72 For the Humber, sustained employment is the primary destination for Further Education and Skills Learners (58% of learners), with any learning (46%) and sustained learning (24%) accounting for other destinations.
-Similar proportions of learners in the Humber continue with any learning (46% vs 45% nationally) and sustained learning (24% vs 24% nationally), whilst a slightly smaller proportion of learners enter sustained employment than at the national level (58% vs 61% nationally). - A.73 For the Humber, the percentage of learners continuing with sustained employment generally increases with the level of qualification, similar to England.
+- A.79 Latest data from the FE Outcome-Based success measures looks at LEP areas prior to 2021, hence only Humber data is available. - A.80 For the Humber, sustained employment is the primary destination for Further Education and Skills Learners (58% of learners), with any learning (41%) and sustained learning (22%) accounting for other destinations.
+At the national level, sustained employment is too the primary destination for further education and skills leaners, at 58%.
+43% partake in any learning, whilst 25% remain in sustained learning. - A.81 For the Humber, the percentage of learners continuing with sustained employment generally increases with the level of qualification, similar to England.